graeme-winter/dials_tutorials/CCP4-DLS-2025/dui2-processing.md

 To import the data set, click on the "Open images" button and then navigate to the directory where the images are located.
 You then need to click on just one of the CBF images, say `ADH4_M7S9_6_0001.cbf`, and then click "Open".
 DUI will automatically convert that to a template that matches all the images in the data set.

-> [!NOTE]
-For EIGER data there is not one file per image, but usually a few files with the extension `.h5`.
+> For EIGER data there is not one file per image, but usually a few files with the extension `.h5`.
 In this case, just select the file with the name that ends `_master.h5`, or, (better) if it is present, the file with the extension `.nxs`.
 >

 DUI has not actually done the import yet.
 To do that you need to click on the "Run" button with the DIALS logo, at the bottom of the window.
 Once that is completed, in the "Log" tab you should see output that looks like this: